draialexis/Graduator/README.md

 Beyond those basic features, some details need to be specified here.

+### Persistence

+The data is set to be persisted, unless you're using XCode's previewer canvas.

+The local persistence solution has been tested manually on the iOS Simulator.

+Upon first launching the app, it is set up to load a stub.

 ### Weighted average

 A weighted average means that a `subject` or `unit`'s weight plays a part in calculating the average.
 Users can observe that increasing the weight of a `subject`, for instance, will make the average of the parent `unit` tend more towards that `subject`'s grade.